-Previous studies reported that 20% of patients with CRC have distant metastasis at presentation and that 20% - 50% of patients with RC developed metastatic disease, mostly in liver, lung, peritoneum, bone and extra-regional lymph nodes [2, 6-9].
+Previous studies reported that 20% of patients with CRC have distant metastasis at presentation and that 20-50% of patients with RC developed metastatic disease, mostly in the liver, lung, peritoneum, bone and extra-regional lymph nodes [2, 6-9].
 These patients have a five-year survival of 13.1% compared to 90.1% for non-metastatic patients [9].
-Due to the progress in personalized medicine, significant development has been reached in the treatment of patients with mCRC, which has encouraged more developed collaboration between multidisciplinary teams and led to progress in survival rate and median survival duration [10, 11, 12].
-According to European Society for Medical Oncology (ESMO) consensus guidelines, a patient with mCRC may reach an overall survival of 30 months as a result of a multidisciplinary decision planned treatment [11, 13].
-Nevertheless, the median overall survival in patients with mCRC has increased and it's been reaching over 40 months in molecularly selected patients [4].
-Previously published randomized phase III study that evaluated the use of Bevacizumab in combination with Oxaliplatin-based CT as 1st-line therapy in mCRC, had shown that the use of Bevacizumab to Oxaliplatin CT had improved progression-free survival, whereas overall survival differences and response rate were not improved by the addition of Bevacizumab [14].
+Due to the progress in personalized medicine, significant development has been reached in the treatment of patients with mCRC, which has encouraged a more developed collaboration between multidisciplinary teams and led to progress in survival rate and median survival duration [10, 11, 12].
+According to the European Society for Medical Oncology consensus guidelines, a patient with mCRC may reach an overall survival of 30 months as a result of a treatment decision reached multidisciplinary [11, 13].
+Nevertheless, the median overall survival in patients with mCRC has increased and it has been reaching over 40 months in molecularly selected patients [4].
+A previously published randomized phase III study that evaluated the use of bevacizumab in combination with oxaliplatinbased CTx as the first-line therapy in mCRC, had shown that the use of bevacizumab to oxaliplatin CTx improved progression-free survival, whereas overall survival differences and response rate were not improved by the addition of bevacizumab [14].